Here are answers to some frequently asked questions about the OneDrive desktop app for older versions of Windows.

 Something in my OneDrive folder isn't syncing with OneDrive.
 How can I view more info about the problem?

-For help with sync problems, see Fix OneDrive sync problems in Windows 7 and older.
+For help with sync problems, see Fix OneDrive sync problems.

 How do I uninstall the OneDrive app?